View Document Text

 other industry affiliations.

-From time to time a broker, dealer or custodian may pay in full or in part, for educational
+From time to time a broker, dealer or custodian may pay in full or in part for educational

-employee benefits providers, human capital consultants, and
+access to employee benefits providers, human capital consultants, and insurance providers; or

 Item 11 Code of Ethics, Participation or Interest in Client Transactions and